jkirkwin/OO-Design-Class-Project-Revisited/StyleDoc-Assign3.md

 ![](UML Diagrams/View.png)

-## Tests
+## Tests / App Launch

-### How to Run them
+### How to Launch the app

-To build the project and start the application from the command line (at least on Jamie's machine!!) type `gradle run`
+* From the command line (at least on Jamie's win 10 machine!!) type `gradle run`.
+* From eclipse, just run Startup.java as a Java Application.

-To run the test suite (including UI tests) from the command line (on Jamie's machine!!) type `gradle test`.
+### How to run the test suite

+* From the command line (on Jamie's win 10 machine!!) type `gradle test`.
 Unfortunately, gradle does not play nicely with one of our UI tests (although it runs and passes as expected when run as a JUnit test from within Eclipse).
 Because of this, `gradle test` appears to hang up after a little while.
 Once this happens go ahead and force end the process with Control+C. Then you'll get the failure report.
 (PS, @The Marker, if you know why it works in eclipse but not when run from cmd, PLEASE let us know).
+* From eclipse, run the src/test/java folder as a JUnit test.